zenium-community/zenium/doc/managing-wallets.md

 If the computer has malware, it can compromise the wallet when recovering the backup file.
 One way to minimize this is to not connect the backup to an online device.

-If both the wallet and all backups are lost for any reason, the bitcoins related to this wallet will become permanently inaccessible.
+If both the wallet and all backups are lost for any reason, the zeniums related to this wallet will become permanently inaccessible.

 ### 1.5 Backup Frequency